joshshiman/aviation-workshop/labs/lab-4-dashboard/README.md

 ### Optional: Add WebSocket Support

-For true real-time updates without polling, you can upgrade to WebSockets.
+For true real-time updates without polling, you can optionally upgrade from a static page with polling to WebSockets.

 **🤖 Bob Prompt:**
 ```